yuvaldrori/documentation/_posts/continuous-deployment/2015-06-16-deployment-to-aws-lambda.md

 ## Prerequisites

 This deployment method does not create the required configuration on AWS Lambda.
 Please configure this by hand before you deploy for the first time.
-You can read more about getting setting up your first function on the [AWS Lambda Documentation](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
+You can read more about setting up your first function on the [AWS Lambda Documentation](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

 ## IAM Policies